How Much Should I Spend on Google Ads to Get Results?

 The geographic area you’re targeting plays a big role in how much you’ll need to spend per keyword.
 After conducting keyword research, you’ll notice that the cost-per-click (CPC) will vary depending on whether you’re in a low-competition or high-competition location.

-• Small towns or suburbs: If your business is in a small town or suburban area, you’ll likely see lower competition for keywords.
+• Small towns or suburbs: If you are a real estate agent in a small town or suburban area, you’ll likely see lower competition for keywords.
 This means your CPC will be on the lower side.
-For example, a local pet grooming service in a small town might only pay $2 per click for keywords like “pet grooming near me.”

-• Big cities: In larger cities with more businesses vying for attention, the cost per click will be much higher due to competition.
+• Big cities: In larger cities with more agent competing for attention, the cost per click will be much higher due to competition.
 A real estate agent trying to target keywords like “homes for sale in Los Angeles” might see CPCs as high as $10-15 per click, depending on how competitive the market is.

 2. What’s Your Campaign Goal?